Bioinformatic developments leading to the development of new leads and innovative diagnostics

 Within the quest for the $1,000 Human Genome, the bioinformatic platform of Acobiom will be a key tool for comparing each patient with known data regarding medical disorders.

 Acobiom’s private bioinformatic platform is especially focused on genomic data management.
 This platform is based on a 18-year experience gained through the association of computational and biological experts.

 The ongoing development of molecular measurement technology provides a huge amount of data, the BIG DATA.

-In two decade, scientists have gone from the sheet of paper for reading sequencing data to the receipt of a hard drive containing several Gigabits of Data, the Origin of Big Data; and to analyze these Big Data, scientists have to switch their traditional easy-to-use tool or database to multiprocessors, multicores and parallelism platforms and programs.
+In two decades, scientists have gone from the sheet of paper for reading sequencing data to the receipt of a hard drive containing several Gigabits of Data, the Origin of Big Data.
+To analyze these Big Data, scientists have to switch their traditional easy-to-use tool or database to multiprocessors, multicores and parallelism platforms and programs.
 But these changes allow observing cellular systems at an increasing number of levels and in increasing details, which impose increasing demands on statistical methods and bioinformatic tools for the analysis and the management of this huge amount of data generated by these technologies.

 Beyond the early stages of the simple commercial availabilities, Acobiom proposes specific softwares, programs and algorithms to treat and analyze omic Big Data obtained from NGS or qPCR systems.

 Facing to the increasing demands on statistical methods and bioinformatic tools for the analysis and the management of the huge amounts of data, Acobiom adjusts tools and parameters to the specifications of its partners and their specific biological requests.
 It may concern RNA profiling (RNAseq, microRNA, etc.), DNA (full genome, HLA typing, targeting resequencing, ATACseq, etc.), a De novo Assembly, a SNPs or InDels detection, an Alignment analysis..

 MARS (Matrix of RNA-Seq) project